 Nightlife in Seville

 Seville constantly appears on lists of top places to party in Spain.
-Drinks are considerably cheaper and patrons can find a little bit of everything within walking distance of the city's attractions.
+Drinks are relatively cheap and patrons can find a little bit of everything within walking distance of the city's attractions.

 Flamenco has been a staple of Sevillano culture for decades.
-To check out a show – or any show, for that matter – pick up El Giraldillo.
-This monthly pamphlet is the ticket to know what's going on in cities all over the south of Spain.
-While the flamenco in Seville tends to be geared towards tourists, some of the smaller peñas that welcome students learning flamenco to perform in front of a crowd are often more authentic.
+While the flamenco in Seville tends to be geared towards tourists, some of the smaller peñas (clubs) that welcome students learning flamenco to perform in front of a crowd are often more authentic.

-Rooftop bars are also becoming quite popular in Seville for the weather and the breath-taking views of the city, particularly at night.
-Many can be found in hotels near the Cathedral, Plaza Nueva of the Alameda.
+Rooftop bars are also becoming quite popular in Seville for the weather and the breathtaking views of the city, particularly at night.
+Many can be found in hotels near the Seville Cathedral.